NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

-Here the leaves with the annotation `tailf:cli-hide-in-submode` are not present as commands once the submode has been entered, but are instead only available as options the police command when entering the police submode.
+Here, the leaves with the annotation `tailf:cli-hide-in-submode` is not present as commands once the submode has been entered, but are instead only available as options the police command when entering the police submode.

-#### Commands with Multiple Parameters <a href="#d5e1038" id="d5e1038"></a>
+#### **Commands with Multiple Parameters**

 Often a command is defined as taking multiple parameters in a typical Cisco CLI.
 This is achieved in the data model by using the annotations `tailf:cli-sequence-commands`, `tailf:cli-compact-syntax`, `tailf:cli-drop-node-name`, and possibly `tailf:cli-reset-siblings`.